35. Univariate Time Series with Matrix Algebra#

 This is a moving average representation with time-varying coefficients.

-Samuelson’s model is backwards looking in the sense that we give it initial conditions and let it run.
+Samuelson’s model is backward looking in the sense that we give it initial conditions and let it run.

 Let’s now turn to model that is forward looking.